 A quick glance at a lot of retirement calculators reveals several issues.

-- They oftentimes cap your savings rate in the 20% range.
-I save over half my income and many others do too.
+- They often cap your savings rate in the 20% range.
+I save over half my income, and many others do too.

 - They don’t let you retire early in your 30s, 40s, or 50s.